USA-RedDragon/DMRHub/doc/FAQ.md

 ### What systems is it compatible with?

 DMRHub supports DMR layer 2 packets sent over UDP using the MMDVM protocol.
 This is the method that MMDVM hotspots typically use with networks like BrandMeister or TGIF.
 It supports private and group calls, a Parrot (TG 9990), and experimental OpenBridge peering.
 I have another project for IPSC repeaters to convert the packets to MMDVM format <https://github.com/USA-RedDragon/ipsc2mmdvm>.
 This requires a spare NIC attached to the repeater directly, which may not be possible in all deployments.
+DroidStar also works with DMRHub.

 ### Can you make it work with my repeater technology?